-For the Past 15 years, Ricardo Rosenkranz has been a student of the legendary Eugene Burger.
+For the Past 18 years, Ricardo Rosenkranz has been a student of the legendary Eugene Burger.
 As a Magical Performer, Ricardo has been often seen on the stage of Magic Chicago, and is a regular performer and lecturer at the annual Magic and Meaning Conference in Las Vegas.
+Most Recently he completed a highly successful run at the legendary Magic Castle in Los Angeles.
+In 2017 Dr. Rosenkranz was invited to perform for Penn & Teller's Fool Us on the CW Network.

 In addition to studying magic with Eugene Burger, Ricardo has been extensively mentored by some of the greatest magicians of our time, notably Jeff McBride, Ross Johnson and Johnny Thompson.